 How Do You Become a Heavyweight Boxer?

-If you want to become a heavyweight boxer, first you need to meet the weight requirement – or at least be close enough that you can meet it with the right training and diet.
-Then you need to learn how to train like a heavyweight boxer.
+To become a heavyweight boxer, you first need to meet the weight requirement – or at least be in close enough range that you can meet it with the right training and boxer diet.
+Next, you need to learn how to properly train like a heavyweight boxer.

 How Do Heavyweight Boxers Train?